 Anyone who loves to cook knows there is a difference in pans and ingredients.
 The same can be said when it comes to your sewing equipment.
 Using the wrong type of sewing machine needle can also cause skipped sewing machine stitches.
 A ballpoint or stretch needle should be used for sewing knit fabric while a sharp or all-purpose needle is designed for woven fabrics.
 There are also many specialty sewing machine needles designed for a specific fabric and the combination of a specialty needle and the fabric you are sewing may be needed.
 If you are sewing leather, you may need to invest in a leather sewing machine needle.
 You can easily become educated a learn everything about sewing machine needles to avoid frustration.

 Thread quality is always a consideration.
 Although many people believe that the quality of thread does not make a difference, microscopic views of the various types of sewing thread could convince them otherwise.

 If you are using specialty thread and have skipped stitches, it doesn't necessarily mean your machine can't use it, but it can be a challenge.

 If you notice that the stitching is different on the top and the bottom of the fabric, you will need to adjust your sewing machine tension.
 Your sewing machine manual is your best source for learning how to adjust the tension on your sewing machine.
-Almost all sewing machine manuals can be found and it is worthwhile to always have the manual for your sewing machine on hand to solve problems and get the most you can from your sewing machine.
+Almost all sewing machine manuals can be found online if you've lost track of your printed copy.
+It is worthwhile to always have the manual for your sewing machine on hand to solve problems and get the most you can from your sewing machine.